keithrbennett/rexe/README.md

 rexe -- Ruby Command Line Filter -- v0.0.2 -- https://github.com/keithrbennett/rexe

 Takes standard input and runs the specified code on it, sending the result to standard output.
-Your Ruby code can operate on each line individually (-ms) (the default), or operate on the enumerator of all lines (-me).
-If the latter, you will probably need to call chomp on the lines yourself to remove the trailing newlines.

 Options:

 -h, --help               Print help and exit
--l, --load               Load this Ruby source code file -m, --mode MODE          Mode with which to handle input (i.e. what `self` will be in the code):
+-l, --load A_RUBY_FILE              Load this Ruby source code file -m, --mode MODE          Mode with which to handle input (i.e. what `self` will be in the code):
                            -ms for each line to be handled separately as a string (default) -me for an enumerator of lines (least memory consumption for big data)